M&A Community logo

 • Industry

-This implies finding out whether the potential target operates in the same or adjacent industry and identifying the crossover between the target’s and buyer’s industries.
+This implies determining whether the potential target operates in the same or an adjacent industry and identifying the crossover between the target’s and the buyer’s industries.
 (A buyer from the biotech industry will more likely be interested in mergers and acquisitions in the healthcare industry, for instance.)

 • Geography

-It presupposes investigating whether a potential acquisition can help access new geography or give more market share in the existing one.
+It presupposes investigating whether a potential acquisition can help access new geography or increase market share in existing regions.

 • Revenue